hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 - _External Services_
     - [PostgreSQL Requirements](./postgres-requirements.html)
     - Any S3-compatible object storage service, GCP Cloud Storage or Azure blob storage meets Terraform Enterprise's object storage requirements.
 You must create a bucket for Terraform Enterprise to use, and specify that bucket during installation.
 Depending on your infrastructure provider, you might need to ensure the bucket is in the same region as the Terraform Enterprise instance.
-        - In environments without their own storage service, it may be possible to use [Minio](https://minio.io) for object storage.
-See the [Minio Setup Guide](./minio-setup-guide.html) for details.
+        - In environments without their own storage service, it may be possible to use [Minio](https://min.io/) for object storage.
+Refer to the [Minio Setup Guide](./minio-setup-guide.html) for details.
     - Optionally: if you already run your own [Vault](https://www.vaultproject.io/) cluster in production, you can configure Terraform Enterprise to use that instead of running its own internal Vault instance.
 Before installing Terraform Enterprise, follow the instructions in [Externally Managed Vault Configuration](./vault.html).

 - *Active/Active*